Natallia-Bahlai/demo-bedrock-knowledge-bases/README.md

 - Which region has the highest profit?
 - What types of Espresso do we have?

+8. Now open JupyterLab env from [Sagemaker Notebook](https://console.aws.amazon.com/sagemaker/home?#/notebooks-and-git-repos) and experiment with Bedrock APIs to run natural language queries (NLQ) and review response with SQL queries.
+This can help to create bank of curated queries for Knowledge Base configuration

 ## How to improve accuracy further

 | Aspect | Recommendation | Where |